lilameyer/di-2019/2.mapping-time/process/README.md

 This is an alternative approach to making my sketches "hybrid" - rather than directly integrating one into another, there's a split screen display.
 The left "wheel" is clock time; every segment is an hour (1-24), every arc is a minute, and the value of the arc is the second.
 The right "wheel" is the calendar time; every segment is a month (1-12), every arc is a day (1-31) and the conclusion of the wheel is a year.

+Hybrid Sketch 3 [The one I didn't code]

+The same logic follows through to this one - each square is a day, composed of three internal bars (second, minute, and hour) that would animate like progress bars.
+The color schemes corresponds to the color wheel to reflect the seasons (and subsequently the temperature, sorta).
+Each row is a month, and the entire image together forms a representation of the year.